 Several states have filed a lawsuit asking a federal court to nullify new Fair Labor Standards Act (FLSA) overtime regulations from the US Department of Labor (DOL) before they take effect December 1.

 In Vasquez v.
 Dillard's, Inc., the Oklahoma Supreme Court struck down the state Employee Injury Benefit Act (Opt Out Act), which allows employers to opt out of the state workers' compensation system.

 Updated to include information on Vasquez v.
 Dillard's, Inc., which concerns the legality of the Oklahoma Employee Injury Benefit Act (EIBA).

-Updated to reflect forthcoming legislation clarifying that franchisors are not employers for purposes of disputes with franchisees or the employees of franchisees.
+Updated to reflect legislation clarifying that franchisors are not employers for purposes of disputes with franchisees or the employees of franchisees.